 …that the earliest reported virtual screening campaign was in 1997 in the Journal of Medicinal Chemistry.
 2500 molecules were screened against Trypanothione Reductase (TR).
 Out of 13 molecules tested, 9 displayed micromolar inhibition of TR activity.

-Find out how Charnwood Discovery can support your drug discovery program.
+Find out how virtual screening services at Charnwood Discovery can support your drug discovery program.